turingschool/front-end-curriculum/lessons/localization.md

 `Locales: es,en-US;q=0.8,en;q=0.6,la;q=0.4`

-The `;q=0.8` parameter simply denotes the quality/level of acceptance for this particular locale. (e.g. in this string, a user would prefer an en-US over la).
+The `;q=0.8` parameter simply denotes the quality/level of acceptance for this particular locale. (e.g. in this string, a user would prefer an `en-US` over `la`).
+In this case, `es` gets a default quality value of `1.0`.
+You can check out the [ISO standard](https://en.wikipedia.org/wiki/ISO_639-1) for language codes.

 This `req.header('Accept-Language')` value is given to us as a request header (similar to when you've specified Authorization headers or Accept-Content headers) automatically by the browser.
 If we look at our request in the browser dev tools, we can see this information has been passed through for us by the browser: